About University Housing

 Our residence halls and apartments are far more than places for resting or studying.
 They function as smaller, more accessible communities within the University of Michigan, helping new students make a successful transition from high school to college.
 They provide a sense of belonging.
 Many residents return to campus housing because of the amenities, conveniences and friendships.

 Facilities include 18 residence halls and 1,480 apartments on North Campus that accommodate undergraduates, students with families and graduate students.

 Over 600 regular staff and as many as 2,000 part-time student employees sustain the wide range of facilities, services, and programs that support the needs of these residential communities.

-One of many student-centered programs in the Division of Student Affairs, University Housing serves students through its mission: To create and sustain diverse learning-centered residential communities that further the goals of the University.
+One of many student-centered programs in Student Life, University Housing serves students through its mission: To create and sustain diverse learning-centered residential communities that further the goals of the University.
 Through partnership with others, we provide quality programs, services, and facilities for those we serve.